VanuatuN/Group3/README.md

 ## Simulation/Programming steps
-1. Read in parameters and initial status and compute what is missing (e.g. accelerations)
+1. Read in parameters and initial status and compute what is missing (e.g. accelerations) <br>
-2. Integrate Equations of motion with Velocity Verlet for a given number of steps
+2. Integrate Equations of motion with Velocity Verlet for a given number of steps <br>
-a) Propagate all velocities for half a step
+a) Propagate all velocities for half a step <br>
-b) Propagate all positions for a full step
+b) Propagate all positions for a full step <br>
-c) Compute forces on all atoms to get accelerations
+c) Compute forces on all atoms to get accelerations <br>
-d) Propagate all velocities for half a step
+d) Propagate all velocities for half a step <br>
-e) Output intermediate results, if needed
+e) Output intermediate results, if needed <br>

 ## Expected output:
 ![Animation](ljmd.gif)\